DJ Spoony: Solo radio work

-Television work
+Television and film

-In 2006, he took part in the fourth series of Strictly Come Dancing, partnering with Ola Jordan.
-They were eliminated in the third week of the competition.
-He has also appeared on The Weakest Link and A Question of Sport, and was a winning contestant on the celebrity version of quiz Mastermind, choosing "The Life and Times of Ray Charles" as his specialist subject.
+As well as appearing on various television shows, he also had a role in the 2012 British drama film Payback Season.

 Honours

 Joseph was awarded the British Empire Medal (BEM) in the 2023 New Year Honours for services to charities through music during the COVID-19 pandemic.

 Personal life

 Joseph is an ambassador for the Golf Roots Foundation and also organises an annual golf tournament at Stoke Park Club, Buckinghamshire.
 He lives in Bedfordshire.